 In line with the UN COVID-19 Socio-Economic Response Plan for South Sudan, IOM will deliver activities that respond to the short and medium-term socioeconomic impact of COVID-19, through the provision of targeted socio-economic assistance that encompasses efforts to strengthen social cohesion at the community level, the latter to tackle the risks of exacerbating divides as a risk of COVID-19 and other health crises.
-IOM will:

-- Undertake Community Based Planning to assess relevant livelihood initiatives and status of access to services, including water, education, and health, and help provide access to income-generating activities through cash-based assistance and livelihood support projects in selected high-risk communities.
+- Undertake Community Based Planning to assess relevant livelihood initiatives and status of access to services, including water, education, and health, and help provide access to income-generating activities through cash-based assistance and livelihood support projects in selected high-risk communities

-- Strengthen access to and provision of key services, to allow for sustainable returns, build trust across conflict lines, facilitate the resumption of livelihoods and provide protection to vulnerable groups to reduce the socio-economic impact and inter-group hostilities resulting from COVID-19 and related migration movements
+- Strengthen access to and provision of key services, to allow for sustainable returns, build trust across conflict lines, facilitate resumption of livelihoods and provide protection to vulnerable groups to reduce the socio-economic impact and inter-group hostilities resulting from COVID-19 and related migration movements

-- Support the rehabilitation, construction and equipping of community-identified infrastructure, ensuring universal design accessibility and adopting renewable and sustainable energy sources whenever possible.
+- Support rehabilitation, construction and equipping of community-identified infrastructure, ensuring universal design accessibility and adopting renewable and sustainable energy sources whenever possible.

-- Engage with communities to counter misinformation, hate speech and xenophobia linked to the spread of the virus.
+- Engage with communities to counter misinformation, hate speech and xenophobia linked to the spread of the virus

 - Strengthen peacebuilding and social cohesion efforts and address drivers of conflict that are blocking returns and recovery, as well as integrating community-level peace and cohesion activities within wider COVID-19 responses.

 As coordinator of the MHPSS TWG at the national level, IOM will strengthen efforts at the community level, including capacity building of key actors, and integration of MHPSS considerations within wider humanitarian-development-peace efforts.
-IOM will:

-- Engage in MHPSS mainstreaming and capacity building of local stakeholders, humanitarian actors, health partners, and government ministries, such as social workers of the Ministry of Gender, Child and Social Welfare.
+- Engage in MHPSS mainstreaming and capacity building of local stakeholders, humanitarian actors, health partners, and Government Ministries, such as social workers of the Ministry of Gender, Child and Social Welfare.

-- Engage respective community leadership in trainings and awareness-raising on psychosocial needs and existing MHPSS services to facilitate the handover of some of IOM’s Recreational and Counselling Centres to the community.
+- Engage respective community leadership in trainings and awareness-raising on psychosocial needs and existing MHPSS services to facilitate handover of some of IOM’s Recreational and Counselling Centres to the community.

 - Coordinate the MHPSS TWG at national and subnational levels, strengthening MHPSS as a cross-cutting topic among protection, education and health sectors, including enhancing MHPSS data collection and service mapping, harmonized capacity building, and development of a National Mental Health Strategy.